mkohler/cython_swig/doc/swig_cython.rst

 - Show what happens when you do the wrong thing. i.e. send the wrong kind of parameters into a C function

+In SWIG, if you get to a C function that doesn't "fit", that SWIG can't wrap, you can go a few ways
+    1. If you're lucky, there is always a typemap macro to help you.
+    2. If not, you use typemaps to massage things.
+And finally, if that doesn't work

+    3. Write another C library, to wrap the first, and use SWIG to wrap that.

+SWIG isn't magic.
+You have to SWIG each target language separately.